qiongjiayatou/qiongjiayatou/README.md

 - 👋 Hi, I’m @qiongjiayatou
 - 👀 I’m interested in programming, learning languages, sports and many other things.
-- 🌱 I’m currently learning VueJS and Laravel.
+- 🌱 I’m currently learning Docker, CI/CD, Python and Go.

 <!---
 qiongjiayatou/qiongjiayatou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.